Frontiers of Knowledge

 In his laboratory at Western Reserve University (Now Case Western Reserve University), Edward W. Morley carried out his research on the atomic weight of oxygen that provided an important new standard to the science of chemistry.
 His analytical techniques earned him national renown, and the accuracy of his analyses has never been superseded by chemical means.
 His great work, published in 1895, also gave important insight into the atomic theory of matter.
 Learn more.

-Early 20th century chemists believed that the remarkable physical properties of materials like rubber and cellulose were the result of small molecules aggregated into large units by forces weaker than chemical bonds.
-In 1920, Hermann Staudinger published a paper challenging that view.
-He postulated that rubber and similar materials are composed of very large molecules that are held together by chemical bonds—the same forces that hold smaller, lighter molecules together.
+In 1920, Hermann Staudinger published a paper that postulated that rubber and similar materials are composed of very large molecules that are held together by chemical bonds—the same forces that hold smaller, lighter molecules together.
 Hermann Staudinger’s pioneering theories on the polymer structures of fibers and plastics and his later research on biological macromolecules formed the basis for countless modern developments in the fields of materials science and biosciences and supported the rapid growth of the plastics industry.
 Learn more.

 Joseph Priestley: Discoverer of Oxygen

-When Joseph Priestley discovered oxygen in 1774, he answered age-old questions of why and how things burn.
-He accurately documented its properties but explained what he observed in terms of then-prevailing theory, which held that when things burned they lost "phlogiston," an inflammable substance.
+Joseph Priestley discovered oxygen in 1774, accurately documenting its properties but explaining his observations in terms of then-prevailing (but soon to be disproven) theory of "phlogiston."
 An Englishman by birth, Priestley was deeply involved in politics and religion, as well as science.
 When his vocal support for the American and French revolutions made remaining in his homeland dangerous, Priestley left England in 1794 and continued his work investigating gases in in Northumberland, Pennsylvania.
 Learn more.

 Moses Gomberg and Organic Free Radicals

 In 1900, University of Michigan chemist Moses Gomberg achieved what chemists had long believed impossible: He isolated an organic free radical (a carbon compound with an unpaired electron).
-The accomplishment paved the way for development of polyethylene, Plexiglas®, and other polymers used by the plastics industry.
-Gomberg's discovery also advanced biochemistry, biology and medicine.
+Gomberg's discovery advanced polymer science, biochemistry, biology and medicine.
 Organic free radicals are crucial to our understanding of many natural phenomena, including how our bodies synthesize DNA and why some oxidative processes support life while others cause disease.
 Learn more.

 Neil Bartlett and the Reactive Noble Gases